 The Student Assembly (SA), which is the legislative branch of UGBC, consists of 50 elected senators representing each class, school, and student organization cohort (category), as well as club sports, the Residence Hall Association (RHA), the Student Athlete Advisory Committee (SAAC), AHANA Leadership Council (ALC), and GLBTQ Leadership Council (GLC).
 The SA focuses primarily on student advocacy and policy work.
 It is the job of the SA to voice student concerns to the administration and to work toward changing or implementing new policies that benefit the student body.

-To coordinate the SA’s work, there are six standing committees.
+To coordinate the SA’s work, there are seven standing committees.
 Both senators and ex-officio members (non-elected students) serve on these committees.
-There are four policy committees and two internal, operational committees.
+These committees are divided by topic area, and are all open to the public.

 The policy committees are:

 The internal committees are:

 Through both reflection and forward thinking, as well as active representation and effective communication, the Student Assembly will develop policies, programs, and initiatives designed to build a greater Boston College.

 Message from the Executive Vice President

-The SA is committed to helping improve the overall student experience at Boston College.
+The SA itself is committed to helping improve the overall student experience at Boston College.
 Fundamentally, the SA exists to make students happier and to ensure they leave BC with an incredible four years under their belts.
-With an elected body that spans every class, school, club cohort, and with representatives from club sports, RHA, SAAC, ALC, and GLC, we are a diverse body with an expansive agenda designed to maximize student happiness.
+With an elected body that spans every class, school, club cohort, and with representatives from club sports, RHA, SAAC, ALC, and GLC, we are a diverse body with an expansive agenda designed to maximize student happiness and create meaningful change at BC.